Obsessive–compulsive disorder: Prognosis

+Quality of life is reduced across all domains in OCD.
+While psychological or pharmacological treatment can lead to a reduction of OCD symptoms and an increase in reported quality of life, symptoms may persist at moderate levels even following adequate treatment courses, and completely symptom-free periods are uncommon.
+In pediatric OCD, around 40% still have the disorder in adulthood and around 40% qualify for remission.
+The risk of having at least one comorbid personality disorder in OCD is 52%, which is the highest among anxiety disorders and greatly impacts its management and prognosis.

 Epidemiology

 Obsessive–compulsive disorder affects about 2.3% of people at some point in their life, with the yearly rate about 1.2%.
 OCD occurs worldwide.
 It is unusual for symptoms to begin after the age of 35 and half of people develop problems before 20.
 Males and females are affected about equally.
-However their is an earlier age for onset for males than females.
+However, there is an earlier age for onset for males than females.